matteote/spanner-graph-workshop/module04/README.md

 gcloud compute networks subnets update default --enable-private-ip-google-access --region=$REGION
 ```

-To verify that Private Google Access is enabled, open the VPC network, select the subnet of the region you plan to use and check the Private Google Access setting.
+To verify that Private Google Access is enabled, open the VPC network in Google Cloud Console, select the subnet of the region you plan to use and check the Private Google Access setting.

 ![alt text](images/image-4.png)

-Enable the Dataflow api.
+#### Enable the Dataflow API

 The commands below disable the API first in case it was already enabled to make sure the right permissions are applied.
 If your project already has Dataflow enabled and you cannot disable it or are not allowed to change it permissions, skip this step.